cseanburns/personal_knowledge_mgmt/src/5b-project-setup-wikipedia-part-1.md

 ## Current Task

-Your first task is to begin the setup process for your Wikipedia project:
+Your first task for this project is to begin the setup process for your Wikipedia project:

 - **Create an account** on Wikipedia if you don't already have one.
 - **Choose a Wikipedia article** you'd like to improve.
     - You should take some time with this step and select an article on a topic that you are really interested in.
-    - Be aware that some articles have [editing restrictions][wikipedia_policies].
+    - Be aware that some articles have [editing restrictions][protection_policies].
       Check the article's history and discussion pages to see if it's actively managed or protected.
 - **Analyze the article** to find areas that need better citations or clearer sources.
 - **Begin collecting four sources** to support your edits: